imabedalghafer/cluster-checker/README.md

 # Cluster checker script
-Script for checking cluster configuration on SUSE cluster you need to provide it with the path for supportconfig extracted folder The tasks the script will do:
+Script for checking cluster configuration on SUSE cluster The path to scc report need to be provided (either compressed or decompressed) The tasks the script will do:
 - find the ha.txt file
 - check on the corosync configuration and check the configuration against the doc: